Universal Music South Africa

-Universal Music South Africa is the South African division of the record label Universal Music Group, founded in 1997.
+Universal Music South Africa (aka Universal Music (Pty) Ltd. and often abbreviated UMGSA) is the South African division of the record label Universal Music Group, founded in 1997.

 Overview

 Universal Music South Africa, was founded in 1997, as the second-largest African division of Universal Music Group.
 On 31 May 2012, P-Square signed a distribution deal with Universal Music SA.
 On 7 March 2016, Sipho Dlamini, was appointed the managing director of Universal Music South Africa.
 On 4 November 2016, Dominic Neill signed a record deal with Universal Music SA.
 On 21 February 21, 2018, Pino Di Benedetto, was added to the director board of Universal Music South Africa.
 On 18 May 2018, Tellaman signed a record deal with Universal Music South Africa.
 On 16 April 2019, 25K joined Universal Music South Africa artist roaster.

 In 2020, Jeremy Loops signed a licensing deal with Universal Music South Africa, in partnership with Decca Records.
 On 22 May 2020, Jeremy Loops release his first single under UMG South Africa titled "Mortal Man" through Universal Music Group, Decca Records and Polydor Records.
 On 4 January 2021, Sipho Dlamini was promoted to the Chief executive office, of South Africa, and Sub-Saharan Africa.
 On 10 September 2021, Universal Music South Africa co-signed Lloyiso, in conjunction with Republic Records.